LibrariesHacked/library-carpentry/everyone-loves-maps/teaching-gis.md

 There are a number of desktop software packages dedicated to analysing GIS data.
 These include QGIS (free and open source), MapInfo, and Arc Desktop.

-- Demo: adding a layer using QGIS.
+Instructor Demo: demonstrate adding a layer and exploring it using QGIS.

 ### Web mapping - online tools